CI-CMG/pointstore-api-docs/pointstore_api.md

 # Crowdsourced Bathymetry Pointstore API

 ### Warning
-*This application in active development and is being offered as a technology preview.
+*This application is in active development and is being offered as a technology preview.
 No expectations should be made as to it's availability and the API may change prior to public release.*

 ## Introduction